Ravenholdt is a shadowy group of rogues and assassins whose hideout is in Hillsbrad Foothills, northwest of the ruins of Durnholde Keep.

 Some other locations have a significant number of mobs which yield Heavy Junkboxes but are less than ideal for various reasons.
 I list them here because they may be situationally useful for some people.
 These are given in no particular order.

 The Path of Glory, Hellfire Peninsula – Rogues below about level 65 may wish to farm here.
 With dozens of fel orcs around the catapults on both sides, you’ll never have to go far to get to the next mob, and by the time you have made a complete circle, their pockets will have refilled.
 Plus, if you are discovered and Vanish is on cooldown you won’t be overwhelmed by sheer numbers or elite mobs.
 In Hellfire Peninsula many of these mobs will be level 61 or higher; these will not give you Heavy Junkboxes.
 Only level 50-60 mobs are worth bothering with.
-I recommend leveling to 60 and learning Into The Wild Blue Yonder before going to Hellfire Peninsula.
+I recommend leveling to 60 and learning before going to Hellfire Peninsula.

 The Bloodmire, Swamp of Sorrows – This is the battleground between the Horde in Stonard and the Alliance in Marshtide Watch.
 All of the mobs here can be pickpocketed, but after completing the quest chain they will be phased out and inaccessible.